sunflowers in new jersey

 Biking in New Jersey

-One of my favorite things to do to clear my mind is to bike.
-New Jersey is awesome for this activity due to its variety of trails.
-From shore-side beach trails to green-filled paths, you won’t be disappointed with what Garden State has to offer.
+One of my favorite activities to clear my mind is biking.
+New Jersey is perfect for this due to its diverse range of trails.
+From shore-side beach paths to lush green trails, you won’t be disappointed with what the Garden State has to offer.
 A perfect activity for a New Jersey summer is exploring the best biking trails around.

 Sandy Hook Trail

-As I mentioned in my beach suggestion for this place, this is one of my favorite biking paths in the state.
-You will get a fully paved and fairly flat path running between the sand dunes and along the historic portion too.
-On one side you will feel the breeze of the ocean and on the other, you’ll enjoy views of the bay.
-It’s such an awesome spot but note that it can get a little crowded in the summer months.
-If you don’t have your own bike, there is a bike rental shop inside the park itself.
+As mentioned in the beach section, Sandy Hook is one of my favorite biking paths in New Jersey.
+This fully paved and relatively flat trail runs between the sand dunes and the historic area.
+You’ll feel the ocean breeze on one side and enjoy views of the bay on the other.
+It’s a fantastic spot, but it can get crowded during the summer.
+If you don’t have your own bike, there’s a rental shop inside the park.

 Here is a map for you to see how long this trail is!